-If organs are harvested from wild game, you must thoroughly inspect all organs for possible parasites.
+If organs are harvested from wild game, thoroughly inspect all organs for possible parasites.
 Discard all organs with signs of infestation and always freeze the organs for a minimum of 3 weeks before feeding.

 Raw ears are not nutritionally dense in vitamins and minerals.
 However, they provide essential amino acids and fats for energy.
 Many pet parents are familiar with dehydrated pig ears sold in pet stores but these items provide a benefit in raw diets!
 Similar to dehydrated ears, raw ears are primarily cartilage which provides high amounts of dietary chondroitin for joint support.
 Chondroitin is one of the main building blocks of cartilage in joints.
-Therefore, dogs and cats with joint issues benefit from diets including foods with cartilage.
+Therefore, dogs and cats with joint issues benefit from diets that include foods with cartilage.

 In addition to dietary benefits raw ears provide, they also provide a mental enrichment for pets.
 Raw cartilage is chewy and requires dogs and cats to chew on the item for consumption.
 The act of extended chewing in dogs and cats promotes an endorphin release and helps maintain dental health.

-Raw feet from poultry and waterfowl are great additions to raw diet to provide essential calcium.
+Raw feet from poultry and waterfowl are great additions to a raw diet to provide essential calcium.
 Additionally, there is a high concentration of ligaments and tendons in feet which provides beneficial glucosamine in raw diets.
 Glucosamine is another beneficial nutrient for dogs and cats who suffer from joint issues.

 Raw feet are a great ingredient for creating bone broth!
 The high amounts of ligaments and tendons found in raw feet aid in the creation of gelatin protein (collagen) in bone broth.
 Collagen is the jelly consistency often associated with bone broth and gut health.

 Overall, raw brains have a near 1:1 protein to fat ratio which makes them an ideal organ choice for keto diets.
-Additionally, raw brain is high in vitamin B12, selenium, and higher in omega 3 fatty acids in comparison to omega 6 fatty acids.
+Additionally, raw brain is high in Vitamin B12, selenium, and higher in omega-3 fatty acids in comparison to omega-6 fatty acids.

 There is not much nutritional information on raw eyeballs other than raw caribou eyes and the data available does not include a full nutritional breakdown of amino acids, vitamins, and minerals.
 However, based on data available, raw eyes are a good source of protein.